A woman exercising in the heat. She's sweating with her hand on her forehead while walking outdoors.

 When to Move Your Outdoor Workout Indoors

-As much as you may love exercising outdoors, there are times when it’s simply too hot to be active outdoors.
-To determine this, check the weather first, paying attention to something called the heat index.
-That takes into account temperature and relative humidity to measure how hot it really feels outdoors.
+As much as you may love exercising outdoors, there are times when it’s simply too hot to be active outside.

-Check-in with yourself, too.
+Check in with yourself, too.
 If you’re hungover, for instance, you’re no doubt dehydrated, which could increase your risk for a heat-related illness if you were to exercise outdoors, Becs says.

 There are also certain populations who should avoid exercising in high heat and humidity.
 They include anybody who has high blood pressure or is pregnant or elderly, Becs says.
 If you’re unsure, check with your doctor before exercising in the heat.

-If you move your workout indoors, just remember that hydration is important no matter what.
+Finally, if you move your workout indoors, just remember that hydration is important no matter what.

 This content is for informational and educational purposes only and does not constitute individualized advice.
 It is not intended to replace professional medical evaluation, diagnosis, or treatment.
 Seek the advice of your physician for questions you may have regarding your health or a medical condition.
 If you are having a medical emergency, call your physician or 911 immediately.